tapan-samal/Interview-Questions/JavaScript.md

-<h2>JavaScript Interview Questions</h2>
+<h1>JavaScript Interview Questions</h1>

+<h2>A. JavaScript Basic :</h2>
 <h3>1.
 What is JavaScript ...?</h3>
     <p>
-       JavaScript is a scripting language for converting static pages to interactive and dynamic web pages. <br />
+       JavaScript is a scripting language for converting static pages to interactive and dynamic web pages. <br>
-       It is commonly used for adding functionality to websites, enhancing user interfaces, and developing web applications. <br>
+       It is commonly used for adding functionality to websites, enhancing user interfaces and developing web applications. <br>
        It is a versatile programming language for both client-side(front-end) and server-side(back-end) development. <br>
-       JavaScript was invented by Brendan Eich in 1995. <br> <br>
        Dynamic language means the data types of variables can change during runtime, it may also lead to runtime errors. <br>
        JavaScript Engine : A JavaScript engine is a crucial component in web browsers where code is executed.
-Example: V8(Chrome),             Spider-Monkey(Firefox), JavaScript-Core(Safari).
+Example: V8(Chrome), Spider-Monkey(Firefox),                     JavaScript-Core(Safari). <br>
+       JavaScript was invented by Brendan Eich in 1995. <br>
     </p>
     <h3>2.
 What is JavaScript used for...?</h3>
     <p>